 At hundreds of colleges across the country, Black Faculty & Staff Associations (BFSAs) are strong and respected employee advocacy and resource organizations.
 Born out of pain and struggle, these groups have been responsive to discriminatory barriers in the workplace for decades.

 During its tenure, the BFSA has established mutually respectful and strong bridges with many individuals and entities throughout the history of the organization.
 Our name and brand, shared by thousands of colleges and universities across the country, bring with it, our core values and is a reflection of a strong heritage, established by our predecessors and living legends, such as City College’s Mary Crockett, Henry Ealy, and Mattie Moon.
 Independent, nonpartisan and funded by dues-paying members, BFSA is one of LACCD’s oldest and most respected organizations.

-The mission of the Los Angeles Community College District (LACCD) Black Faculty and Staff Association (BFSA) is to be a visible and viable agency dedicated to supporting employment equity and professional excellence, leadership, and development of African American faculty and staff (and administrators) of the District by:
+The mission of the Los Angeles Community College District (LACCD) Black Faculty and Staff Association (BFSA) is to be a visible and viable agency dedicated to supporting employment equity and professional excellence, leadership, and development of African American faculty and staff of the District by:

 - Advocating for fair hiring, promotion, and retention practices